ian512549/new-nc-flix/README.md

 # NC-flix

-This is a two day sprint designed to increase your knowledge of advanced PSQL queries.
+This is a two day sprint designed to increase your knowledge of some more advanced SQL queries.
 After the lunch break on day two, regardless of your progress, move onto the Section Two tasks.
 If you complete the `pg-8000` steps, come back to your Section One tasks.

 ---